rocket-internet-berlin/RocketTechHandbook/index.md

     My journey with Rocket officially started in 2012 when I joined as CTO.
-However, I first met the Samwer brothers back in 1999, when they talked to a group of students at my university about how they started Alando in Berlin and sold it to eBay (read more).
+However, I first met the Samwer brothers back in 1999, when they talked to a group of students at my university about how they started Alando in Berlin and sold it to eBay (<a href="https://partners.nytimes.com/library/tech/99/09/biztech/technology/22mcgr.html" target="_blank">read more</a>).
     I was immediately fascinated by their energy and drive to be successful and clearly they were not ready to sit on the beach after earning their first millions with Alando.
 Next came Jamba (some Rocket employees like Arnt and Julian can tell you stories about it), famously known in Germany for buying almost all free TV advertising slots available.
 I think it was a pretty amazing achievement to sell a company, whose main product was ringtones, for a whopping $273m.
 When was the last time someone bought a ringtone?!

     After selling Jamba, the Samwers moved into the role of investor for lots of different internet companies, some of them quite well known such as LinkedIn, Facebook, Zynga and MyVideo.
 But maybe just being an investor got a bit boring after a while...
 They wanted to be more hands-on again and build more than one company at a time and this is how Rocket Internet was born in 2007.

+    In the early years Rocket founded companies you might already have heard of like eDarling, Home24 and Zalando.
-    One huge early success of Rocket was building CityDeal, a company that was sold to Groupon in less than six months in return for a 10% stake in Groupon.
-In these years, Rocket also founded eDarling, Wimdu, Home24 and Zalando.
+    One big success was CityDeal, a company that was sold to Groupon less than six months after founding in return for a 10% stake in Groupon.

     With Zalando, we learned how e-commerce worked and it was only a logical step to apply these lessons to other markets like Brazil (Dafiti), Russia (Lamoda), India (Jabong) or South-East Asia (Zalora).
 We didn't stop with